sam-gowland/growth_rates/README.md

 ## Outputs

 The outputs of this script are two Excel files, "Best fits by well.xlsx" and "Mean fits by grouped replicates.xlsx".
+This is done so that these final parameter values can be plugged in to the graphing / visualization tool of your choice.

 "Best fits by well.xlsx" displays best fit parameters for each individual well:
 * Growth rate (/hr) is the culture's derived growth rate.